How To Impress Investors To Buy Your Business (Or Finance It)

 - Example 2: A UK company importing a certain product from China was doing very well selling their product in the UK and had a turnover of circa £80,000.
 Their main advantage over their competition was price - they were about 20% cheaper.
 The owner was selling the business and had included what looked like reasonable growth projections of 30% a year.
 However, a 30% increase on £80K would have taken this business over the threshold for Value Added Tax (VAT) registration.
 They would have had to register for VAT and charge VAT of 20% on all their sales.
 Yes, all the sales, not just the sales north of the VAT threshold.
 The business would become non-profitable as their only competitive advantage - the 20% lower price - would have been wiped out by the VAT.
 This threw all their profit projections into chaos as the projections were made without taking VAT into account.

-- Example 3: An entrepreneur made repeated claims in his memorandum that he intended to pay off the loan of £250,000 in full within three years.
-However, his cash flow showed a surplus of about £60,000 a year.
+- Example 3: An entrepreneur seeking to raise £250K made repeated claims in his memorandum that he intended to pay off the £250,000 in full within three years.
+However, his cash flow projection showed a surplus of about £60,000 a year.
 Even if he didn't take a single penny for himself during that three year period he'd have only £60K x 3 = £180,000 at the end of three years i.e. not enough to pay off the loan.
-He looked very foolish when the investors he was presenting to pointed out that his boast about repayment intent wasn't supported by numbers elsewhere in his document.
+He looked very foolish when potential investors pointed out that his boast about repayment intent wasn't supported by numbers elsewhere in his document.

 As you may have noticed, these mistakes are easily made.
 Sellers make them because this is the first (or second) time they're selling a business.
 Investors have seen hundreds of pitches like yours and have years of experience.
 These mistakes simply jump out at them!